-- 602.1 No land development as defined herein and in 24 V.S.A., Section 4303 (3), may be commenced without a permit therefore issued by the Administrative Officer.
-No zoning permit may be issued by the Administrative Officer except in conformance with this bylaw. - 602.2 Applications for zoning permits shall be made to the Administrative Officer on forms provided by the Administrative Officer for that purpose. - 602.3 The fee for zoning permits shall be established by the Selectboard.
+- No land development as defined herein and in 24 V.S.A., Section 4303 (3), may be commenced without a permit therefore issued by the Administrative Officer.
+No zoning permit may be issued by the Administrative Officer except in conformance with this bylaw. - Applications for zoning permits shall be made to the Administrative Officer on forms provided by the Administrative Officer for that purpose. - 602.3 The fee for zoning permits shall be established by the Selectboard.
 They may be on a sliding scale depending on the cost of the land development.
 Said fee shall accompany each application for a permit. - 602.4 Prior to the issuance of any zoning permit the Administrative Officer shall first be satisfied that the subject of the application is in conformance with this bylaw.
-The Administrative Officer may request from an applicant any information deemed necessary for this purpose.
-No such permit shall be issued unless an application, fee, plot plan or survey, if required, and any other approvals of the Planning Commission or the Board of Adjustment required by this bylaw have been properly obtained and are submitted in connection with the application.
-On applications for replacement of any existing structure, applicant shall include on the plot plan a reference from some existing permanent structure, (i.e. telephone pole, tree, etc.) to at least two corners of the structure to be removed.. - 602.5 The Administrative Officer shall consider comments from the Agency of Natural Resources when making a decision on an application for development in a flood hazard area.

-- 602.6 The Administrative Officer, shall, within 30 days of submission of a complete application, data and approvals required by the Planning Commission or Board of Adjustment, either issue or deny a zoning permit.
-If denied, the Administrative Officer shall so notify the applicant in writing, stating the reasons therefore. - A. If the zoning permit is approved, the Administrative Officer must be notified when the foundation is poured and when the roof is framed.
-On replacements of non-conforming structures and on new structures that are within 50 feet of any property line, the Administrative Officer must approve footings before the foundation is poured. - B. For development in the Special Flood Hazard Area, the Administrative Officer must make a site visit to view the structure after the foundation has been poured to confirm from a surveyed elevation that the lowest flood elevation will be in compliance with the permit. - C. All activities authorized by the issuance of the zoning permit shall be completed within two years of its date of issue, or the zoning permit shall become null and void and reapplication to complete any activities shall be required. - 602.7 In the issuance of zoning permits, the Administrative Officer shall comply with all of the provisions of 24 V.S.A., Section 4449. - 602.8 No zoning permit issued pursuant to 24 V.S.A., Section 4443 shall take effect until the time for appeal, which is 15 days, in 24 V.S.A., Sec 4464(a) has passed, or in the event that a notice of appeal is properly filed, such permit shall not take effect until final adjudication of said appeal. - 602.9 For non-conforming structures, where approval has been given by the Zoning Board of Adjustment and zoning permit issued by the Administrative Officer, if applicant decides to build a smaller structure, the Administrative Officer may issue a revised zoning permit without a hearing, provided the smaller structure is within the same footprint as the previously approved structure.
+The - Administrative Officer may request from an applicant any information deemed necessary for this purpose.
+No such permit shall be issued unless an application, fee, plot plan and any other approvals of the Planning Commission or the Board of Adjustment required by this bylaw have been properly obtained and are submitted in connection with the application.
+The Administrative Officer, shall, within 30 days of submission of a complete application, data and approvals required by the Planning Commission or Board of Adjustment, either issue or deny a zoning permit.
+If denied, the Administrative Officer shall so notify the applicant in writing, stating the reasons therefore.
+If the zoning permit is approved, all activities authorized by its issuance shall be completed within two years of its date of issue, or the zoning permit shall become null and void and reapplication to complete any activities shall be required. - 602.5 In the issuance of zoning permits, the Administrative Officer shall comply with all of the provisions of 24 V.S.A., Section 4449. - 602.6 No zoning permit issued pursuant to 24 V.S.A., Section 4443 shall take effect until the time for appeal, which is 15 days, in 24 V.S.A., Sec 4464(a) has passed, or in the event that a notice of appeal is properly filed, such permit shall not take effect until final adjudication of said appeal.

-Sec.
-603: Penalties
+Section 603: Penalties

-- 603.1 The commencement or continuation of any land development that does not meet the requirements of these regulations shall constitute a violation.
+603.1 The commencement or continuation of any land development that does not meet the requirements of these regulations shall constitute a violation.
 All violations shall be pursued in accordance with 24 V.S.A., Sections 4451 and 4452.
 Each day that a violation continues shall constitute a separate offense.
-The Administrative Officer shall institute, in the name of the Town of Westmore, any appropriate action, injunction or other proceeding to enforce the provisions of these regulations.
+The Administrative Officer shall institute, in the name of the Town of Westmore, any appropriate action, injunction or other proceeding to enforce the

+- provisions of these regulations.
 All fines imposed and collected shall be paid over to the municipality. - 603.2 No action may be brought under this section unless the alleged offender has had at least seven (7) days' warning notice by certified mail or personal service by the Administrative Officer that a violation exists, as required under 24 V.S.A., Section 4451.
 The notice of violation also shall be recorded in the land records of the municipality.
 The notice shall state that a violation exists, that the alleged offender has an opportunity to cure the violation within the seven-day notice period, and that the alleged offender will not be entitled to an additional warning notice for a violation occurring after the seven days.
 Action may be brought without notice and opportunity to cure if the alleged offender repeats the violation of the regulations after the seven-day notice period and within the next succeeding 12 months.